 4. Add the beans and stir-fry for about 2 minutes.

-5. Add the soy sauce, rice vinegar, brown sugar and sweet chili sauce; cook until the sauce reduces slightly and coats the beans (about 1-1/2-2 minutes longer).
+5. Add the soy sauce, rice vinegar, brown sugar, sweet chili sauce and ginger.
+Cook until the sauce reduces slightly and coats the beans (about 1-1/2-2 minutes longer).

 6. If you want a thick sauce mix a small amount of cornstarch with a small amount of cold water and add towards the end.